SolomonDefi/solomon-monorepo/apps/developer-docs/docs/guide/technology.md

 ### Rust

-Solomon uses Rust when possible to take advantage of it's speed and safety.
+Solomon uses Rust when possible to take advantage of its speed and safety.